 Preventing falls on the farm

 Children like to climb.
-Many serious, even fatal, injuries happen after a fall from a height or after a child has been hit by a falling or moving object.
+Many serious or fatal injuries happen after a fall from a height, or when a child has been hit by a falling or moving object.

 Things you can do to prevent falls: